martin-ockajak/automorph/docs/Logging.md

 ## Example configuration

-This is an example logging configuration for [Logback](https://logback.qos.ch/):
+An example logging configuration for [Logback](https://logback.qos.ch/) which supports setting the log level using the **LOG_LEVEL** environment variable:

 ```xml
 <configuration>